-The Geant4 general purpose particle-matter Monte Carlo simulation toolkit is being extended with processes for the modeling of early biological damage induced by ionising radiation at the DNA scale.
-Such developments are on-going in the framework of the Geant4-DNA project - originally initiated by the European Space Agency/ESTEC - and are undertaken by an international collaboration.
+The Geant4 general purpose particle-matter Monte Carlo simulation toolkit is being extended with processes for the modeling of biological damage induced by ionising radiation at the DNA scale.
+Such developments are on-going in the framework of the Geant4-DNA project.
+This project was originally initiated by the European Space Agency (ESA).
+Developments are undertaken by an international collaboration, coordinated since 2008 by the National Institute for Nuclear and Particle Physics (IN2P3) of the National Centre for Scientific Research (CNRS) in France.

 CENBG microbeam irradiation of a keratinocyte (HaCaT) with alpha particles